Frequently Asked Questions

 Friendly Pines Camp is nestled high in the Bradshaw Mountain Range in Prescott.
 We are situated at 6,300″ elevation, tucked between Spruce Mountain and Bean Peak in the Prescott National Forest.

 We think our facilities are unmatched in the state.
 You’ll think so too, once you have come to see them for yourself.
 Visitors are welcome at any time year-round (with prior appointment).
-Come up for a picnic, or to play in the snow in the winter… we’ll be glad to show around!
+Sign up here for a camp tour!

 We are blessed with perfect days throughout most of the year.
 Our summer highs are usually in the mid- to upper-80ºFs, and nights can be as cool as the low-60ºFs.
 There are an average of 277 days of sunshine a year in Prescott.